philipturner/ue5-nanite-macos/README.md

 ## Change 4

 The crash occured while validating resource bindings for a render command.
-One texture `.type2D` (raw value 2), the other `.typeTextureBuffer` (raw value 9).
+One texture was `.type2D` (raw value 2) and the other was `.typeTextureBuffer` (raw value 9).
 In the fragment shader source below, one argument is a `texture_buffer`.
 A 2D texture was bound in the location of `ClearResource`.

 <details>
 <summary>Vertex shader</summary>